Best Denver Cupcakes: Church of Cupcakes

 Cons: Shop is quite small with not much seating room.

-Apparently cupcakes and booze go together well, because liquored-up cupcakes abound at Kim and Jakes Cakes in South Boulder.
-One of the most surprising cakes I tasted had to be the mezcal margarita; a lightly smoky mezcal-orange cake, filled with a spicy lemon curd and topped with a creamy orange-Ancho buttercream.
+Kim and Jakes Cakes in South Boulder proves that cupcakes and booze make a great combination.
+One of the most surprising cakes I tasted had to be the mezcal margarita, a lightly smoky mezcal-orange cake, filled with a spicy lemon curd and topped with a creamy orange-Ancho buttercream.
 Jake does a great job of combining savory elements like curry powder and manchego cheese and working them into unexpected and creative desserts.
 A huge bonus here is the attention to gluten free and vegan offerings.
 Jake actually has Celiac disease, so gluten-free cupcakes are not an afterthought.
 You can also find Kim and Jake’s cakes in local Whole Foods.